Guide last updated by Alice Tyson, November 2019

 Lexis360 has over 40 law journals.
 Some are historic i.e. they may not include issues up to present day.

 Le Doctrinal contains an index to French law journals.
-More than 300 journals are indexed, and the database is updated daily.
+More than 300 journals are indexed, and the database is updated regularly.
 Some journals of international scope and in English are included in the index.
 Data starts from 1993.

 Droit.org: Portail du Droit Français: a gateway site on French law